telehash/telehash.github.io/v3/e3x/cs/README.md

 BODY: [2a's public key bytes]
 ```

+When the context of which ID is already known, that ID's key and true value in the JSON is not required to identify which key is in the BODY.

 The packet JSON uses the same ID-as-name in order to ensure that it is only used in this context and not mistaken as the full keys.